labgm/FAIR/README.md

 ## Getting Started

 FAIR works with single fastq files, forward / reverse and interlaced, to identify, trim and remove low quality N / adapters and bases from the strings.
 In addition to the command interface (CLI), FAIR can be used through a graphical web interface, developed in Flask Python for parameter selection.
-At the end of the execution, a new fastq file is created in the directory chosen by the user with the adapter segments removed and an additional file with the excluded bases.
+At the end of the execution, when selecting the option to remove the adapters a new fastq file is created in the directory chosen by the user with the adapter segments removed.
 FAIR does not yet work with tar.gz files.

 ### Prerequisites

 This repository can be built with any C++ compiler.
 During the conception of the project we used gcc with any major problem.
-Additionally, Python is necessary for some extra funcionalities.
+Additionally, Python is necessary for some extra functionalities.
 * gcc
 ```sh
 sudo apt-get install gcc